Solicitor-General of Australia: Role

-The Commonwealth Solicitor-General role is required to be filled by a barrister or solicitor of a State Supreme Court or the High Court with at least five years experience.
+The Commonwealth Solicitor-General role is required to be filled by a barrister or solicitor of a State Supreme Court or the High Court with at least five years' experience.
 The general consensus is that their role is primarily to advocate and independently advise the Commonwealth.
 The role is distinctly separate from any political role by statute in the Law Officers Act 1964 (Cth).
-So in performing their role they must be in accordance with the rule of law and maintain independence from the executive branch of government.
+In performing their role, the Solicitor-General must act in accordance with the rule of law and maintain independence from the executive government of the day.

 The Solicitor-General specialises in matters of constitutional and public law and generally represents the Commonwealth in constitutional disputes as well as occasionally representing the Commonwealth in international litigation.
-Although, preceding 1979 the Solicitor-General had Criminal law prosecutorial powers, these are now held by the Director of Public Prosecutions, a subset of the Attorney-General’s Department.
+Until 1979, the Solicitor-General had criminal law prosecutorial powers, but these are now held by the Director of Public Prosecutions, a separate office supported by an agency within the Attorney-General’s Department.

 Tenure

-The Solicitor-General is appointed on a fixed term basis with S 6(1) of the Law Officers Act 1964 (Cth) dictating they are appointed for a term with a maximum of seven years.
-Although the act does not express a fixed term, recently Solicitor-Generals have ordinarily been appointed to five year terms.
+The Solicitor-General is appointed on a fixed term basis, with section 6(1) of the Law Officers Act 1964 (Cth) dictating they are appointed for a term with a maximum of seven years.
+Although the act does not stipulate a fixed term, recently Solicitors-General have ordinarily been appointed to five year terms.
 In s10 the act also dictates that the Solicitor-General can only be dismissed from the role by the Governor-General as a result of illness, misbehaviour or bankruptcy.
-This is widely viewed as an important aspect of the Solicitor-General’s role as it ensures they remain independent due to the security of their tenure.
+This is widely viewed as an important aspect of the Solicitor-General’s role, as it ensures they remain independent due to the security of their tenure.

+Private practice

+In England, the Attorney-General and Solicitor-General historically had concurrent private practices as barristers until the 1890s.
+By the time the Australian role was created, the convention was firmly established that the Solicitor-General would accept briefs only from the government or government business enterprises.
+However, in a rare departure from this rule, in 1991 the then-Solicitor-General Gavan Griffith QC was permitted to take paid leave to recommence a private practice while retaining in part his public practice as Solicitor-General, due to financial difficulties arising from involvement in underwriting insurance risks for Lloyd's of London.